GriffinPlus/dotnet-libs-logging/README.md

 ### Requesting a Log Writer

-If you want to write a message to the log, you first have to request a `LogWriter` at the `LogSource`.
+If you want to write a message to the log, you first have to request a `LogWriter` at the `Log` class.
 A log writer provides various ways of formatting log messages.
 It is perfectly fine to keep a single `LogWriter` instance in a static member variable as log writers are thread-safe, so you only need one instance for multiple threads.
 A log writer has a unique name usually identifying the piece of code that emits log messages.
 This is often the name of the class, although the name can be chosen freely.
 In this case you can simply pass the type of the corresponding class when requesting a log writer.
 The name will automatically be set to the full name of the specified type.
 A positive side effect of using a type is that the name of the log writer changes, if the name of the type changes or even the namespace the type is defined in.
 It is refactoring-safe.

-You can obtain a `LogWriter` by calling one of the following `LogSource` methods:
+You can obtain a `LogWriter` by calling one of the following `Log` methods:

 ```csharp
 public static LogWriter GetWriter<T>();